 As you travel west through St. Tammany, you’ll find Lacombe adjacent to Big Branch Marsh Wildlife Reserve, a great place to experience the Northshore’s natural beauty.
-Abita Springs is quirky, artsy and full of positive energy.
-Mandeville offers views of Lake Pontchartrain and ancient oaks, fun shopping and bed-and-breakfast inns.
+Abita Springs is a quirky, artsy community known for its positive vibe.
+Mandeville offers views of Lake Pontchartrain and ancient oaks, fun shopping and bed-and-breakfast inns along with fascinating historic landmarks.
 Covington is a charming town with great restaurants and shopping, and a lovely historic district.
-Madisonville on the Tchefuncte River celebrates maritime history with its Wooden Boat Festival and the Lake Pontchartrain Basin Maritime Museum.
+Madisonville, on the Tchefuncte River, celebrates maritime history with its Wooden Boat Festival and the Lake Pontchartrain Basin Maritime Museum.

-There are about 32,400 hectares of national wildlife refuge set aside on the Northshore, including Big Branch Marsh and the Northlake Nature Center on Bayou Castine.
-Kayakers find easy access points along many of the bayous and rivers and on Lake Pontchartrain, with Bayou Cane being a popular launching point.
-In Slidell, go on a guided swamp tour for an up-close look at the beautiful Honey Island Swamp and its wildlife, or take the kids to Insta-Gator Ranch to hold a baby alligator and see them hatch seasonally.
-Visit Global Wildlife Center to get up close and personal with giraffes, camels, llamas and more.
+There are about 32,400 hectares of national wildlife refuge preserved within the Northshore, including Big Branch Marsh and the Northlake Nature Center on Bayou Castine.
+Kayakers can find easy access points along many of the bayous and rivers and on Lake Pontchartrain, with Bayou Cane being a popular launching point.
+In Slidell, go on a guided swamp tour for an up-close look at the scenic Honey Island Swamp and its wildlife, or take the kids to Insta-Gator Ranch and Hatchery to hold baby alligators.
+Visit Global Wildlife Center to interact with giraffes, camels, llamas and other creatures.

 The 50-kilometer Tammany Trace is a jewel of a bike trail threading through many Northshore communities.
 It’s a Rails to Trails Conservancy project that turned old railroad tracks into a wide, paved bike path.
-Visitors walk or rent and ride bikes through the stately pines.
-Explore expansive Fontainebleau State Park on an equestrian trail, by canoe or on a hike.
-There are also a number of great golf courses here, and anglers can cast a line off a pier on the lake or spend an afternoon on one of the Slidell area’s charter fishing boats for some monster trout or redfish.
+Visitors can walk or rent and ride bikes through the stately pines.
+At Fontainebleau State Park, camp, hike, bike, enjoy the beach or head out on the water.
+Louisiana Tours and Adventures offers pontoon boat tours from Fairview-Riverside State Park.
+Slidell’s charter fishing boats lead anglers to massive trout and redfish.

-Can’t get enough of the area’s character?
-Stop in to Olde Towne Slidell, a 10-square-block downtown district of historic buildings, antiques and specialty shops and museums.
+Can’t get enough of the area’s charm?
+Tour Olde Towne Slidell, a walkable downtown district full of historic buildings, antique stores, specialty shops and museums.
 Experience eclectic folk art at the eye-opening Abita Mystery House at the UCM Museum, a roadside attraction for all ages in Abita Springs.
-Live music can be found at the historic Dew Drop Social and Benevolent Jazz Hall in Mandeville or at the community concerts held at the Tammany Trace trailheads around the Northshore.
-And don’t forget to whet your palate: Enjoy wine-tasting at Pontchartrain Vineyards or beer-tasting at the Abita Brewery.
+And leave time for live music at the historic Dew Drop Social and Benevolent Jazz Hall in Mandeville or at community concerts on Tammany Trace trailheads around the Northshore.

 Contact the Travel Trade Team

-Fontainebleau State Park, the most visited state park in Louisiana, was originally a sugar plantation and so named for the beautiful forest near Paris, a favorite recreation area of the French kings.
+Fontainebleau State Park, the most visited state park in Louisiana, is named after a forest near Paris, a favorite recreation area of the French kings.

 The Lake Pontchartrain Causeway, connecting Mandeville and Metairie, is considered the longest continuous bridge over water in the world.

-Abita Springs was a popular retreat for 19th-century New Orleanians, who came for fresh air produced by the numerous pine trees and to drink and swim in the spring waters, said to have medicinal qualities.
+Abita Springs was a popular retreat for 19th-century New Orleanians, who came for fresh air produced by the numerous pine trees and to drink and swim.
+Legend has it that the spring waters have medicinal qualities.